The Best Ways to Treat, Prevent Tendonitis

 the classic RICE treatment for pain relief: Rest the joint.
 Apply ice packs.
 Compress

 the area with an elastic bandage to ease soreness and inflammation.
 Keep the joint

-Your healthcare provider may recommend taking over-the-counter pain relievers like
+Your healthcare provider may recommend taking over-the-counter pain relievers such

-aspirin or ibuprofen.
+as aspirin (in adults), naproxen, or ibuprofen.
 These may also help sore soft tissue.

 If your healthcare provider gives you the OK, start exercising to strengthen the muscles

 around the sore joint within a day or two.
 Start with a long warm-up to reduce shock

 to the tissues.
 Then try lifting light weights or working with an elastic exercise

 band.
 Go easy at first.
 Then build as your strength increases.
 Stretching is also

 a vital part of treatment.
 Hold each stretch for 20 to 30 seconds and repeat 3 to